ingdicath/SaborApp/README.md

 # SaborApp

-Mobile development final project as a part of the Mintic 2022 curriculum Cycle IV.
+Final project of Cycle IV of the Mintic 2022 program.

-- _Project type_: Mobile development.
+- _Project type_: Mobile development (Android).
-- _Objective_: Develop a mobile application using Kotlin.
+- _Objective_: Build a mobile app in Kotlin that can perform CRUD operations interacting with a database located in the cloud.

 This is a group project developed by [Jorge Vargas](https://github.com/JorgeAVargasC), [Lizeth Delgadillo](https://github.com/LPDelgadillo), [Adriana Collazos](https://github.com/Adri200) & [Diana Salamanca](https://github.com/ingdicath)